-Many national governments provide a regularly updated advice service on safety issues involved with international travel.
+Many national governments provide a regularly updated advice service on safety issues involved with international travel, such as the US State Department.
 We recommend that you check your government’s advice for their latest travel information before departure.
-We strongly recommend the use of a neck wallet or money belt for the safe-keeping of your passport, air tickets, travelers’ checks, cash, and other valuable items.
+We strongly recommend the use of a neck wallet or money belt for the safe-keeping of your passport, air tickets, cash, and other valuable items.
 Leave your valuable jewelry at home – you won’t need it while traveling.

 Always keep an eye on your belongings, especially in major cities and bus and train terminals.

-Water-based activities have an element of danger and excitement built into them.
-We recommend only participating in water-based activities when accompanied by a guide(s).
-We make every reasonable effort to ensure the fun and adventurous element of any water-based activities (in countries with varying degrees of operating standards) have a balanced approach to safety.
-It is G Adventure’s policy not to allow our tour leaders to make arrangements on your behalf for water-based activities that are not accompanied by guide(s).
+Water activities have an element of danger and excitement built into them.
+We recommend only participating in water activities when accompanied by a guide.
+We make every reasonable effort to ensure the fun and adventurous element of any water activities (in countries with varying degrees of operating standards) have a balanced approach to safety.
+It is G Adventure’s policy not to allow our tour leaders to make arrangements on your behalf for water activities that are not accompanied by guide(s).
 Swimming, including snorkeling, is always at your own risk.